 Our Executive Director

 As a professional, I have served as a Special Education Self-Assessment Consultant and Family Advocate in New Jersey.
 I have served as the Judical Assistant to a Superior Court Judge in New Jersey in the Family Division and Civil Division.
-I currently serve on the Board of Directors of Central Forida Cares Health System and Week of the Family - Orange County.
 I am a board member of the Judge Belvin Perry, Jr. Central Receiving Center representing family voice.
 I have served two (2) terms on the National Alliance on Mental Illness Greater Orlando (NAMIGO) and have completed the NAMI Family-to-Family Education Program.
 I have attended an array of training workshops enhancing my professional development in areas such as children’s behavioral health, parent partner medical home alliance, New Jersey Wraparound values & principles, trauma-informed care, as well as training in administrative areas of non-profit management.
 In 2012, I have served on the Board of Directors for the Seminole Community Alliance representing family voice.
 I am truly honored to serve as a Commissioner on the Orange County Youth Mental Health Commission and Committees to develop effective strategies and initiatives to improve: 1) the mental health of children, adolescents and young adults in Orange County and 2) the system of mental health education, prevention and care for youth in Orange County.
 Currently serving on the Youth Mental Health Commission's Management Network for the Breakthrough youth pilot in Orange County.

 I am originally from New Jersey and relocated to Florida in 2010.
 I bring a wealth of knowledge professionally and by personal experience in the areas of special education and mental illness.